A Harvard Specialist shares his Ideas on testosterone-replacement Treatment

 The biologically available part of total testosterone is known as free testosterone, and it is readily available to cells.
 Even though it's only a little fraction of this overall, the free testosterone level is a fairly good indicator of low testosterone.
 It is not ideal, but the significance is greater than with total testosterone.

-This professional organization urges testosterone treatment for men who have
+Endocrine Society recommendations outlinedThis professional organization urges testosterone treatment for men who have Therapy is not Suggested for men who've

 Do time of day, diet, or other factors influence testosterone levels?